liesislukas/ReactJs-ReactNative-examples/examples/seo-tool/Readme.md

-#NOT WORKING YET#

-This is SEO tool.
+This is demo SEO tool.
 Enter your domain name, some keywords and see your position on Google search.
+Returned data is random, though there is function which recursivly searches for submited domain in google results.

 **Run:**

 * npm install
 * gulp
-* http-server
+* cd server && node index.js
+* cd public && serve
+* cd public && livereload

 ** Used **